Go To COVID-19 Solar Resources & Solutions

 - SolSmart’s Simplified Solar Permitting Guide webpage provides a step-by-step process for jurisdictions to utilize to develop a simplified permitting process.
 This process helps to simplify the structural and electrical review, establish guidelines to determine when a PV project is within the boundaries of typical, well-engineered systems, and minimize the need for detailed engineering studies and unnecessary delays.

-- National Fire Protection Association (NFPA) developed resources for conducting remote video inspections when access to buildings is limited, including a new remote video inspection factsheet.
+- NFPA developed resources for conducting remote video inspections when access to buildings is limited, including a new remote video inspection factsheet.

 - CALSSA’s “no-touch” permitting database details how AHJ’s throughout California are handling permitting, including if they offer virtual permitting